National high school drill team championships: Competition

 On May 3, 2002, the MCJROTC cadets of Kubasaki High School in Okinawa, Japan achieved the Challenge Level Armed Division title at the 20th annual National High School Drill Team Championships in Daytona Beach, Florida.
-One of the students at Kubasaki High School, who is a Junior and a Cadet major, quoted "We're not used to losing,", who is also an executive officer of the Kubasaki Marine Corps Junior Reserve Officers' Training Corps unit.
+One of the students at Kubasaki High School, who is a Junior and a Cadet major, quoted "We're not used to losing", who is also an executive officer of the Kubasaki Marine Corps Junior Reserve Officers' Training Corps unit.
 With those words in mind, the MCJROTC Cadets of Kubasaki High School train themselves to prepare the 2002 National High School Drill Team Championships.
 The Dragons then defeated 46 schools from 34 states, with Puerto Rico and Japan getting to the finals to win the Challenge Level Armed Division title for the 20th annual championship at Daytona Beach, Florida.
 Japan ended up being the winner, and the team came home with a national championship, and multiple collection of trophies, putting them in three out of the competition's four events.
 The Dragons took top honor's in regular drills while also doing inspection, and the team took third place in Color Guard competition.

 Plan

 The Nationals are connected with many different groups that help in the production of the event every year.
 These groups include The Marine Corps League, the USMC Delayed Entry Program (DEPP) recruits, and other Daytona Beach area military organizations being retired.
 In 1997, the Nationals will feature an expansion schedule that will allow a big competition field that will make the event better and entertaining.
 It will also include a single day, Challenge Level drill competition immediately after the two-day master's Level competition that will schedule the following day.
-This will provide a bigger number of schools to also participate in the event, while also keeping the amount of schools who would like to participate on attending but can't be due to space limitations at a minimum.
+This will provide a bigger number of schools to also participate in the event, while also keeping the number of schools who would like to participate on attending but can't be due to space limitations to a minimum.
 The Western Division of the NHSDTC continues to be a long-term goal of SNI.
 With the scheduled expansion in 1997, the Western Division expansion is expected in 2000 as the start date.